 Estonians are the biggest bookworms in the world

-According to a study by the Australian National University and the University of Nevada in the US, Estonians lead the world in the average number of books people own.
+Estonia has been named the world’s most book-loving nation in a study by the Australian National University and the University of Nevada, with Estonians reporting the highest average number of books in the home.

 Estonia – 218